dealxlab/haidi/README.md

 ![haidi logo](https://github.com/vladimirghetau/haidi/blob/master/logo_small.png?raw=true)

-_Haidi is "The" Artificially Intelligent Big Data Integration Tool for Data Lakes_
+_Haidi is "The" Artificially Intelligent Big Data Integration Tools Suite for Data Lakes_

 ## What is it?